smwbtech/vue-flash-message/README.md

 <FlashMessage position="left top" time="10000" strategy="single" group="hints"/>
 ```

-Now you can access flash message by using global EventBus alias (that is "\$flashMessage" by default) of your Vue instance.
+Now you can access flash message by using global alias (that is "\$flashMessage" by default) of your Vue instance.

 ```javascript
 this.$flashMessage.show({